writerror/writerror/_posts/2017-12-13-in-praise-of-chaos.md

 Some maintain that in the absence of government or law we would have to complete triumph of bellum omnium contra omnos: the war of each against all.
 They are mistaken.

-In a free world there would always be struggle, which is indestructible becasue it is natural.
+In a free world there would always be struggle, which is indestructible because it is natural.
 But it would be a struggle between the approximately equal forces of men strengthened by naturalism.

-During a long polemic he had with me between 1948 and 1950, Mario Mariani tried to demonstrate that in a condition of anarcy war among man would increase: “If today a man has no fear of attacking his fellow and the policeman who stands behind him, he will certainly have no fear if I eliminate the policeman.
+During a long polemic he had with me between 1948 and 1950, Mario Mariani tried to demonstrate that in a condition of anarchy war among man would increase: “If today a man has no fear of attacking his fellow and the policeman who stands behind him, he will certainly have no fear if I eliminate the policeman.
 Algebraically speaking, if A has no fear of B despite C, he will have even less fear if B is alone.”

 My reply was: Today A has no fear of B despite C because he knows that both lack decision and force.
 B relinquishes them because he relies on C to defend him.
 And C protects him not because he has any lively feeling or strong interest, but only because it is his trade.
 Therefore he does not inspire much fear.
 Hundreds of police in Paris failed to capture Jules Bonnot, the illegalist, alive and had to launch an attack on his house in order to kill him.
 It is true that behind this protection there is the apparatus of social repression with formidable means at its disposal, but today’s delinquent underrates the collective’s organization and always hopes to escape it or avoid detection.